ansible/ansible/docs/docsite/rst/community/development_process.rst

 To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory.
 The file name should include the PR number and a description of the change.
 It must end with the file extension ``.yaml``.
 For example: ``40696-user-backup-shadow-file.yaml``

-Each changelog entry must contain a link to its issue between parentheses at the end.
-If there is no corresponding issue, the entry must contain a link to the PR itself.

 A single changelog fragment may contain multiple sections but most will only contain one section.
 The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/ansible/ansible/blob/devel/changelogs/config.yaml>`_ for our release note tool.
 Here are the valid sections and a description of each: